Subscribe Login

 She used the opportunity to appeal directly to Member of Parliament for Portland Eastern Isat Buchanan, who was at the meeting.

 Dr Lewis’s appeal came on the heels of her praise for those who assisted with funding for past efforts, and her colleagues who did the baiting despite the limited resources.
-In addition to the marina, baiting was done from Boundbrook to Folly, as well as in Manchioneal and Buff Bay.
+Only the marina was baited as funds was not available to baiting Boundbrook to Folly, as well as Manchioneal and Buff Bay as was originally proposed

 “Thanks again to the Port Authority of Jamaica for the funds provided, to the municipal corporation for coordinating the process, and to my public health team for the work done in baiting the location.
 When we work together we are able to achieve great success,” Lewis said.